bitnami/charts/bitnami/airflow/README.md

 ### Database setup

-By default, this chart setups the database (init or migrate the schema) and creates the admin user using a K8s job that is created when the chart release is installed or upgraded, and deleted once it success.
+By default, this chart setups the database (init or migrate the schema) and creates the admin user using a K8s job that is created when the chart release is installed or upgraded, and deleted once it succeeds.
 This job uses [Chart hooks](https://helm.sh/docs/topics/charts_hooks), so it won't be deleted if you're using Helm exclusively for its rendering capabilities (e.g. when using ArgoCD or FluxCD).

 Alternatively, you can disable this behavior by setting the `setupDBJob.enabled` parameter to `false`.
 In this case, the database setup and admin user creation will be done during the Webserver startup.